 Linking words and phrases help give your writing more fluidity.
 This list of common linking words and phrases will help the flow of your academic writing.
 You can download and refer to it while you are writing.

 Linking words are particularly useful for use in comparing and contrasting ideas.
-Look at this drag and drop exercise to help you clarify which ones to use.

 Building an argument and summarising other people's ideas